Food law and enforcement

 Food law enforcement agencies

-Executive responsibility for enforcing food controls in the UK is centralised.
-In practice, day-to-day responsibility is divided between central and local government.
+In the UK, day-to-day responsibility for enforcing food controls is divided between central and local government.

 The central food law enforcement authorities in the UK are:

 - the Food Standards Agency (FSA) in England, Wales and Northern Ireland

 - Food Standards Scotland in Scotland

 - the Department for Environment, Food and Rural Affairs (Defra) and its agencies

 - devolved agriculture and rural affairs departments, including Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland

 Most food law is enforced by local councils throughout the UK.
 The FSA supervises local council enforcement and works with local enforcement officers to make sure food law is applied throughout the food chain.